psranga/ezread/README.md

 3. Combining page images into a PDF: img2pdf to losslessly make a PDF.

-REASON FOR EXISTENCE
+## REASON FOR EXISTENCE

 I've started coming across more and more PDFs that have poor readability when *printed on paper* (both color inkjet and monochrome laser).
-I prefer to print PDFs vs reading on the screen (I mark up pages etc).
-I wrote this script because I don't think this trend is going to end.
+I prefer to print PDFs vs reading on the screen.

 This script fixes PDFs that have low contrast text: this will be most apparent as hard-to-read text on paper, when such PDFs are printed.
 May be apparent on low/medium quality displays, displays with bad gamma settings, as well as low-color, low-density displays such as ebook readers.

-TECHNICAL REASONS FOR WHY SUCH A SCRIPT IS INEVITABLY NEEDED
+## TECHNICAL REASON FOR EXISTENCE

 TLDR: displays display fundamentally differently than printers print.